Motteo1/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ### Description of what each file shows:
 * lists.h - Header file with structure defined and function prototypes
 * files that start with:

 0. prints all the elements
+1. returns the number of elements in linked list
+2. adds a new node at the beginning
+3. adds a new node at the end

 ### Environment